dmartiinez/solace-assignment/DISCUSSION.md

 2. move the filtering from the frontend to the backend in api/advocates/route.ts with sql queries when fetching data instead of returning all data and then filtering.
 This is not scalable
 3. Further handle errors on the frontend
 4. Add accessibility
-5. MAKE IT RESPONSIVE - mobile first and spend more time on improving the design. git branch backup-dmartinez
+5. MAKE IT RESPONSIVE - mobile first and spend more time on improving the design.